An Augmented Rating System for Test cricket: adapting the Glicko rating system: Application: ICC World Test Championship

-Table~\ref{tab:comparison-modelvsicc} shows a high linear association (Spearman’s rank correlation coefficient = $0.9624$) between the ranks of teams when compared between the ICC’s model and the model under this study.
-Certain discrepancies in ratings can be noticed due to rare occurances of outliers, viz.
-Bangladesh won a Test match in New Zealand on January 5, 2022, when New Zealand was unbeaten in all $19$ of their $19$ matches at home spanned over a $58$-month period prior to that.
+Table~\ref{tab:comparison-modelvsicc} shows a high linear association: Spearman’s rank correlation coefficients $\rho= 0.979$ (at the end of WTC 2021-23) and $\rho=0.983$ (at the end of WTC 2023-25) between the team rankings produced by the ICC's method and by the model under this study.
+The only ordering discrepancies are the interchange of Pakistan and Sri Lanka (at the end of WTC 2021-23) and England and India (at the end of WTC 2023-25).
+The residual differences in ratings can be attributed to rare outlier results, viz.\ Bangladesh winning a Test match in New Zealand on January 5, 2022, when New Zealand had been unbeaten in all $19$ of their home matches over the preceding $58$-month period etc.

-One might be interested in looking at confidence intervals around the expected scores with a sufficiently high confidence.
-Note that $E_A$ can be written as $E_A = p_1 p_2 [1 + \omega (1 - p_1) (1 - p_2)]$ where,